CGCookie/blender-addon-updater/README.md

 With this module, there are essentially 3 different configurations:
 - Connect an addon to a repository's releases & be notified when new releases are out and allow 1-click install (with an option to install master or another branch if enabled)
 - Connect an addon to a repository's releases & be notified when new releases are out, but direct user to website or specific download page instead of one-click installing (code doesn't even need to be hosted in connected repo in this scenario, as it's only using the releases metadata)
-- Connect an addon to a repository that doesn't have any releases, and allow use to 1-click install to a default branch and select from other explicitly included branches to install (does not us any version checking, will alway pull the latest code even if the same)
+- Connect an addon to a repository that doesn't have any releases, and allow use to 1-click install to a default branch and select from other explicitly included branches to install (does not us any version checking, will always pull the latest code even if the same)

 *Note the repository is not currently setup to be used with single Python file addons, this must be used with a zip-installed addon.
 It also assumes the use of the user preferences panel dedicated to the addon.*